Cifram/greact/README.md

 In order for the GReact source generators to work, it needs some custom things, in the `.csproj` file for your project.
 If Godot is auto-updating the project file, it will overwrite these changes.
 Also, Godot often does a poor job of keeping the C# files in your project properly up to date, so it's a good idea to do this anyway.

 First, make sure you've created at least one C# script in your project.
-It can be an empty script that you delete immediate, but this informs Godot that you're using C#.
+It can be an empty script that you delete immediately, but this informs Godot that you're using C#.
 Otherwise, the Mono project settings do not appear.

-Next, in the Godot editor, go to the "Project" menu, and select "Project Settings...", and under the "Mono" header select "Project", and make sure the option "Auto Update Project" is toggled off.
+Next, in the Godot editor, go to the "Project" menu, select "Project Settings...", under the "Mono" header select "Project", and make sure the option "Auto Update Project" is toggled off.

 ## 3. Update csproj file